REBA: A Refinement-Based Architecture for Knowledge Representation and Reasoning in Robotics: Conclusions and Future Work

-The proposed architecture open up many directions for further research, some of which relax the constraints imposed in the design of our current architecture.
+The proposed architecture opens up many directions for further research, some of which relax the constraints imposed in the design of our current architecture.
 First, we will further explore the tight coupling between the transition diagrams, and between logical and probabilistic reasoning, in dynamic domains.
 We have, for instance, explored different resolutions for reasoning probabilistically~\cite{colaco:acra15}, and investigated the inference, planning and diagnostics capabilities of architectures that reason at different resolutions~\cite{zhang:TRO15}.
 However, we have so far not explored non-stationary domains, a limiting constraint that we seek to relax in future work.
 Second, our architecture has so far focused on a single robot, although we have instantiated the architecture in different domains.
 Another direction of further research is to extend the architecture to enable collaboration between a team of robots working towards a shared goal.
-It is theoretically possible to extend our architecture to work on multiple robots, but it will open up challenging questions and choices regarding communication (between robots) and propagation of beliefs of a robot and its teammates.
-Third, the proposed architecture has focused on representation and reasoning with incomplete knowledge, but a robot collaborating with humans in a dynamic domain also needs to be able to learn from its experiences.
-Preliminary work in this direction, e.g., based on combining relational reinforcement learning with declarative programming, has provided some promising results~\cite{mohan:icaps17,mohan:icdl16}, and we seek to further explore this direction of work in the future.
+It is theoretically possible to use our current architecture on multiple robots, but it will open up challenging questions and choices regarding communication (between robots) and propagation of beliefs held by different members of the team.
+Third, the proposed architecture has focused on representation and reasoning with incomplete knowledge, but a robot collaborating with humans in a dynamic domain also needs to be able to revise and augment its existing knowledge.
+Preliminary work in this direction, e.g., based on exploiting the complementary strengths of relational reinforcement learning, active (inductive) learning, and reasoning with commonsense knowledge, has provided promising results~\cite{mohan:acs17,mohan:icaps17,mohan:acs18}, and we seek to further explore this direction of work in the future.
 The long-term objective is to better understand the coupling between non-monotonic logical reasoning and probabilistic reasoning, and to use this understanding to develop architectures that enable robots to assist humans in complex domains.